 We have published two versions of this map, showing how the area changed across the years.
 Please note that on the 1934 version the small Surrey area south of the Thames is left blank.

-The map links up with Sheet 131 Teddington to the north, 140 Kingston to the east, and Surrey Sheet 12.13 Hampton Court to the south.
+The map links up with Sheet 131 Teddington to the north, 140 Kingston to the east, and Middlesex 25.06 Kempton Park to the west.

-Follow this link for a list of our maps for the London Boroughs of Richmond and Kingston, or here for a complete list of our London maps .
+Follow this link for a list of our maps for the London Borough of Richmond, or here for a complete list of our London maps .